 Plums Are The Greatest Fruit To Lose Weight.

 Plums are low-calorie fruit that is high in fiber.
 They are also a good source of vitamins A and C, which can help boost your immune system.
 Plums are a great way to satisfy your sweet tooth without sabotaging your weight loss goals.

 Plums are also a good source of antioxidants, which can help protect your body from damage produced by free radicals.
-Free radicals are unbalanced molecules that can harm cells, leading to diseases such as cancer and heart disease.
+Free radicals are unbalanced molecules that can harm cells, leading to diseases such as cancer and heart disease and evoke kidney disease symptoms.
 Antioxidants can help neutralize free radicals, reducing your risk of these diseases.